alastairmoody-madeye/Engineering-Ladders/Engineering-Director.md

 ![System Dimensions](charts/Layr-Engineering-Path-EE3.png "Engineering Director 3")

 * **Masters**: has very deep knowledge about the whole technology stack of the system
-* **Evolves**: evolves the architecture to support future requirements and defines its SLAs
+* **Evolves**: evolves the system to support future requirements and defines its SLAs
-* **Manages**: manages team member's career, expectations, performance with and eye towards job satisfaction and productivity and company alignment
+* **Manages**: manages the team members' career, expectations, performance, producivity, and job satisfaction
-* **Defines**: defines the right processes for the team's maturity level, balancing agility and discipline
+* **Defines**: defines the right processes for the team's system, maturity level, balancing agility and discipline
 * **Many Teams**: makes an impact not only on the whole team but also on other teams

 # Also Known As